Sep 10, 2025

 • Pork – Ground pork typically comes from minced pork shoulder meat and is incredibly versatile.
 I like the flavor using both pork and beef adds to the meatball sub recipe.

 • Sausage – I use hot Italian sausage with the casings removed in this recipe though you can swap it with mild Italian.
 The hot adds just a bit of heat.
-I use a wooden spoon to break up the sausage as it cooks in the pan.
+I use a wooden spoon to break up the sausage as it cooks in the pot.

 • Red wine – Red wine rounds out the flavor of this sauce.
 Use a dry red wine for bolognese since it won’t overpower the dish by making it too sweet.
 As the wine evaporates you are left with the flavor of the wine.
 While I will use just about any red wine in a pinch I prefer cooking with pinot noir.
 Never cook with a wine you wouldn’t drink!
-White wine can be used for a lighter sauce though red is preferred.

 Swaps and Substitutions